 The doubling of the estate exemption under the Tax Cuts and Jobs Act of 2017 means that only the wealthiest of Americans will now be subject to the estate tax.
 Those without a taxable estate may erroneously conclude that an estate plan is unnecessary and/or can be accomplished without deliberate and strategic planning.
 This view will result in intra-family hostilities, inadvertent beneficiaries, missed opportunities to save on taxes, and the squandering of significant inheritances.

-Below, we have outlined 10 critical issues that must be addressed even when not planning around an estate tax.
+Below, Morris Law Group's top estate attorneys have outlined 10 critical issues that must be addressed even when not planning around an estate tax.
 Contact us to schedule a consultation to start creating your personalized plan.

 Executing a will as part of an estate plan allows parents to select a guardian for their minor child(ren) should something happen to the parents.
 Absent formal instructions from parents, a court will have little information to rely on when deciding who should be granted custody and will use its own discretion to determine what it believes serves the best of interests of the child.